FHWA's Highway Performance Monitoring System (HPMS)

 Highway Capacity Related Data

-These factors are generally determined from ATR data.
+These factors are generally determined from CCS data.
 Statewide rural and urban K and D factors applied to all routes or to entire functional systems should only be used as an interim procedure if site-specific data is not available.
 The use of route specific factors for similar facilities, factors by functional system for individual urban or urbanized areas, or factors by route or functional system for State sub-areas having similar characteristics are acceptable if site-specific data is not available.

 - How often are K and D factors updated by the State and MPOs?

 - What is the process for calculating these data and assigning them to sample sections?
 Is the process the same for off-state system locations?